 As James brings his letter to a close, his final messages concern what to pursue in this life, and what not to bother chasing after.

-In language that could come straight out of "Occupy Wall Street" and all the talk of the "1%," James has some tough words for the rich.
+James has some tough words for the rich.
 Their trust has been wrongly placed in material goods that will fail.
 Hoarding wealth, oppressing the poor, and living lives of self-indulgence are not acceptable practices for the Christian!

 Instead, James tells us to focus on building up patience and perseverance in our character.
 He points to the example of a faithful farmer as one who waits patiently for the Lord.
 James also lifts up the prophets and Job as those who endured suffering and were rewarded by the Lord, full of compassion and mercy.